-Fires are NOT permitted without prior permission; please contact your meeting planner for approval.
+Fires are NOT permitted without prior permission; please contact your assigned USI event planner for approval.
 Permission to use the fireplace and campfire pit can be requested when confirming the reservation.
 The area is densely wooded and a spark from a campfire could create a situation that might be hazardous to your group.
 Current weather and ground conditions will be evaluated, and you will be notified about the use of fire.
-Please call 812-465-7080 or email Special Events and Scheduling Services for rental information.

 Paul Grimes Log Haus

 The Paul Grimes Log Haus is typical of houses built by early Hoosier pioneers.
 The relocated Posey County house, homestead of the Clarence Kuebler family, was dismantled and reconstructed on campus in 1976 as a bicentennial project.
 Used for events year-round, it is named to honor the late Paul Grimes, USI's first physical plant superintendent.
 This two-story wooden structure includes two rooms upstairs, two rooms downstairs, a kitchen with appliances and a small bathroom.
 The house has electricity, air conditioning/heat and plumbing.
 Folding tables and chairs are available.
 There is a ramp leading up to the front porch; however, the house and its bathroom are not handicap-accessible.